 Getting to Semporna By Bus

 The more popular option for budget travelers visiting more parts of Sabah is to take the overland bus.
 From Kota Kinabalu, there is a morning and night bus from Inanam station departing at 7:30 AM and 7:30 PM for 75 Ringgit per person.

-Getting to Mabul Island – Semporna Public Jetty
+Getting to Mabul Island From Semporna Public Jetty

 There are a few different boat jetties in Semporna.
-However, the main one is where most of the boats leave from for island hopping trips and for transfers to the outer islands.
-I’ve pinned the location on the map below.
+However, the main one is where most of the boats leave for island hopping trips and for transfers to the outer islands.

 Boats usually leave in the morning, since there is a curfew for boat activities at night time.
 If you turn up without having anything booked, then it's up to you to barter for a fair price.
 Of course, the more people, the further you can split the costs.